manniru/smarttv/README.md

 index.html in the root folder is the web application that will be run on the SmartTv, while index.html in client folder will be run on your device.

-The 2 applications are strictly related: when trying to open the client app (http://APP_IP:PORT/APPNAME), Electron will load the server one.
-If you want to provide files to the outside (accessible without loading the app), you ca use the public/ folder (http://APP_IP:PORT/APPNAME/public/).
+The two applications are strictly related: when trying to open the client app (http://APP_IP:PORT/APPNAME), Electron will load the server one.
+If you want to provide files to the outside (accessible without loading the app), you can use the public/ folder (http://APP_IP:PORT/APPNAME/public/).

 **smarttv.json** it's the file that will be read by the SmartTv.
-It might have a structure like this:
+It should have a structure like this:

     {